-We have around 2-5 Research Analyst positions in our Richard H. Pennell Center for Real Estate Development at approximately $5,000 per year for primarily first year students working ten hours per week.
-This is based on our assessment of your skills and needs of the CRED.
+We have around 2-5 Research Analyst positions at approximately $5,000 per year for primarily first year students working ten hours per week.
+This is based on our assessment of your skills and needs of the program, which vary by year.
 Exceptionally credentialed students might achieve a small fellowship.
-No graduate assistantships or related tuition reduction from our program or any other program at Clemson is allowed with the program.
+No graduate assistantships or related tuition reduction from our program or any other program at Clemson is allowed with the MRED program.

 We believe our program delivers an excellent return on your investment.
 In addition to an exceptional program and excellent networking opportunities, you receive benefits from your tuition such as the trip to the Fall ULI Conference, reduced cost of the Minimester A SC Coastal tour class, several two-day regional trips, memberships to organizations, and other special activities financed by your tuition.

 Students in the MRED program are eligible to borrow from the Federal Stafford Loan and the Graduate PLUS Loan programs.
 Loans require special handling because MRED students pay differential tuition and are not eligible for a graduate assistant waiver of tuition.
 Therefore, your loan may not be processed for the final (higher) amount until August when all departmental decisions regarding research analyst positions and fellowships are finalized.